rahulnarayaniitk/NBA-MVP-Predictor/README.md

 # NBA-MVP-Predictor
-Predict the MVP of upcoming NBA season based on historical data
+To predict the MVP of upcoming NBA season based on historical data

 Here's a concise summary of my project: